telerik/ajax-docs/api/client/Telerik.Web.UI.EditorDropDown.md

 The event arguments.

-### hide
+### show

-This event is raised when the pop-up element is hidden.
+This event is raised when the pop-up element is shown.

 #### Event Data